kartoffelquadrat/ServiceDevProdToggle/README.md

 ## About

-In real word systems, service configurations change a lot, depending on the deployment environment.
+In real word systems, service configurations depending on the deployment environment.
-The most common cases are, a *Development (dev)* and a *Production (Prod)* environment.
+The most common cases are, a *Development (Dev)* and a *Production (Prod)* environment.
 Maven profiles can be used to toggle specific build configurations and change service behaviour based on associated ```.properties``` files.

  > Note: This project is based on configurations described at [medium.com](https://medium.com/@derrya/maven-profile-spring-boot-properties-a34f2b2bb386).
 This project showcases no additional features and only puts things into a build-and-testable context.